-I’m Nora Neus, an Emmy-nominated producer, writer, and freelance journalist.
+I’m Nora Neus, an Emmy-nominated producer, author, and journalist.
 My multidisciplinary work is focused on some of our world’s most challenging issues.
 It aims to amplify voices and motivate change.

 I explore challenging issues through a trauma-informed lens because, ultimately, this work is about hope.
 Hope for a more just world.